Collect highly accurate spatial data quickly and easily, even in inaccessible areas.

 LiDAR stands for light detection and ranging.
 It uses eye-safe pulsed laser light beams, which are emitted into the environment to be surveyed, and reflected off any physical objects.
 A sensor then measures how long it takes for the reflected light to return to the receiver, and uses this to calculate the distance travelled.
 Through this scanning process, surveyors and other users of 3D scanners are able to quickly and easily build a detailed and highly accurate “point cloud”.

 A point cloud is a massive collection of data points which are mapped in 3d space.
-The scanner automatically calculates an XYZ co-ordinate for each point in the cloud.
-But data acquisition is only part of the equation.
+The scanner automatically calculates an XYZ coordinate for each point in the cloud.
+However, data acquisition is only part of the equation.
 Once the scan data is collected, data processing software must be used to turn it into a 3D digital model of the scanned object, building or location.
 We offer various software packages that can do this.
 Take a look at our Visualisation section to see which one is best for you.

 Laser Scanning Applications in Surveying